Best Investment Sites for Small-Cap Investors

 For really quick and efficient stock monitoring, you can’t beat a web-based watch list.
 Your online broker will have a tool for this.
 But the option I use the most is the “Portfolio” tool from Google Finance.
 The key when setting up your watch list is to enter the date, the price of the stock on that date and a theoretical number of shares, so you’ll have a cost basis.
 I always use $1,000 as the theoretical position size.
 Just divide $1,000 by the share price, and you’ll get the number of shares.
 Enter that (you can enter the fractional amount for precision) and you’re good to go.
 Break up your watch lists by theme, market cap or whatever seems to make sense to you.
 As time goes by, be sure to cull the “losers” that you’ve lost interest in.
 And you can probably delete the “winners” too since you’ve likely bought them!

-Hopefully, I’ve presented a few resources and/or processes here that are new to you and which can help you find the best investment sites and research small-cap stocks.
+Hopefully, I’ve presented a few resources and/or processes here that are new to you and that can help you find the best investment sites and research small-cap stocks.

 Another option is to forget everything I just wrote and use the best single website there is for small-cap stocks.
 That is the website for Cabot Small-Cap Confidential!
 I do all the legwork for you and tell you what the company does, why it’s different from the competition, how well it’s doing, what the risks are and how much upside the stock has.
 If you have a question on a stock I follow, or any other stock for that matter, you just email me and I’ll answer your questions.
 All for less than the price of a daily latte!